macimax/WIKI_STEPMANIA/dwi.md

 # Supported Game Modes
-Only modes from the Dance Dance Revolution series of games are supported.
+Only modes from the Dance Dance Revolution series of games are supported (Shock Arrows are not available yet).
 The specific list includes:

 * Single/Versus Mode
 * Couple Mode